I had a little breakdown last week.

 Performing a Work Inventory

-Guided by Marlee Grace’s How to Not Always Be Working: A Toolkit for Creativity and Radical Self Care, I examined the kinds of “work” I was doing, from the most demanding and general to the most personal and invisible.
+Guided by Cody Cook-Parrott’s How to Not Always Be Working: A Toolkit for Creativity and Radical Self Care, I examined the kinds of “work” I was doing, from the most demanding and general to the most personal and invisible.

 What IS Work?

-Grace encourages her readers to “identify tasks you perform that are work” and then asks readers to identify what exactly it is about each individual task that makes it feel like work (14).
+Cook-Parrott encourages theor readers to “identify tasks you perform that are work” and then asks readers to identify what exactly it is about each individual task that makes it feel like work (14).
 Here’s what my list looked like:

 image